CiscoDevNet/NX-SDK/README.md

       ls (Makefile  README.md  doc  examples  include  python  rpm  src  scripts stubs) git pull
     ```

+  - To get the older version of NX-SDK, git clone the branch using the respective tag
+    ```
+       git clone -b <tag> <url>
+       For ex) To Clone older version NX-SDK v1.0.0 git clone -b v1.0.0 https://github.com/CiscoDevNet/NX-SDK.git
+    ```

   - Refer to API usage and sample applications to develop your application based on your needs.

 ## 2. Building Custom Applications
   - C++ Application
-    - To build C++ custom application, add your application to the <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/Makefile">Makefile</a> just like example apps <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/examples/customCliApp.cpp">(example/customCliApp.cpp)</a>
+    - To build C++ custom application, add your application to the [Makefile](Makefile) just like example apps [customCliApp.cpp](examples/customCliApp.cpp)
       and follow the instructions in the Makefile.
     - Make sure the App builds without any errors using